circa94/JSlither/README.md

 Currently, the server is in a very early stage.
 Just a few packets are implemented.
 A real gameplay is actually not done.
+Thank's to all guys helping to create some funny stuff!